Senior Assessment Manager

 Although Laura initially trained as a Biomedical Scientist, she moved into Audiological Science and gained an MSc in this discipline.
-Her career has included working in several NHS Trusts and then going on to become the Principal Clinical Scientist at the Royal Berkshire Hospital in Reading.
+Her career included work in several NHS Trusts and then went on to become the Principal Clinical Scientist at the Royal Berkshire Hospital in Reading.
 She gained her Doctorate in Audiology in 2006.
-Experience gathered with the Department of Health through the National Newborn Hearing Screening programme, focussing on quality assurance, provided an insight into the variance in service delivery across the country.
+Experience gathered with the Department of Health through the National Newborn Hearing Screening programme, focusing on quality assurance, provided an insight into the variance in service delivery across the country.
 It was at this point Laura got involved in accreditation for the first time, working with her own Trust on the IQIPS scheme.

 Laura comments: “I wanted to be part of the process that moved services forward, using accreditation to help assure patient-centred care and to increase confidence in service delivery.
 The patient doesn’t always know what he or she isn’t getting, so the accreditation process plays an important role in assurance.
 By working as an Assessment Manger, I became part of the process that helps make a real difference to physiology services throughout the UK.”

 The importance of accreditation in this area is underlined by an increasing number of organisations requesting or recommending that services should be accredited.
 Laura explains: “Clinical Commissioning Groups contracting audiology services do look for providers who are engaged with the accreditation process.
 The National Deaf Children’s Society is also keen to see assurance for the post neonatal audiology services, which is something the accreditation mechanism supports.
 In the wider area of Genomic Medicine pathways for cancer care and infectious diseases, to be part of the Genomic medicine centre (and any service within the pathway delivery) requires accreditation.
 This encompasses the vast majority of IQIPS disciplines across the UK.”